by Zen Cho

 “But first, before we do all this thing, you must get me some clothes, OK, sayang? – Can I call you sayang?”

 “Please,” said Yiling.
-“Feel free.”More stories like this by topic: Asia, Authors of color, Characters of color, LGB characters, Malaysia, Malaysian authors, Southeast Asian science fiction, Women authors
+“Feel free.”More stories like this by topic: Asia, Authors of color, Characters of color, LGB characters, Malaysia, Malaysian authors, Southeast Asian speculative fiction, Women authors